Orilly/data-science-summative/README.txt

 • Percent income earned by the top 10 percent of earners
 • Trade balance, billion USD
 • Inflation: percent change in the Consumer Price Index

+All countries 2015.

+What analyses are we doing:
+• Linear regression

 Sat: